 Menopause.
 It affects every woman at some point, yet isn’t spoken about or discussed nearly enough.

-Here, Johanna Bowie, Perci’s gynaecological cancer nurse and menopause specialist, and Beverley Longhurst, a Perci hypnotherapist with extensive menopause symptom related management experience as a CNS, offer reassurance and answers to the most commonly asked questions.
+Here, Johanna Bowie, Perci’s gynaecological cancer nurse and menopause specialist, and Beverley Longhurst, a Perci hypnotherapist with extensive menopause symptom related management experience as a cancer nurse specialist, offer reassurance and answers to the most commonly asked questions.

-In what instances does menopause occur in a person who has cancer?
+In what instances does medically induced menopause occur in a person who has cancer?

 Menopause can be induced by various oncology treatments and surgeries.
 Sometimes the menopause symptoms are temporary and it may be that a women’s ovarian function returns following a course of treatment.
 In other scenarios, the menopause will be permanent.